AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Discrimination Based on Credit and Gender

 New York’s laws are progressive in general.
 However, car insurance companies are allowed to base premiums on both credit scores and gender.
-If you have bad credit or are a man, expect to pay more for car insurance than those with good credit and women.
+If you have bad credit or are a man, expect to pay more for car insurance than women with good credit.

 Total Loss

-If a car’s repairs cost 75 percent or more of its AMV, it’ll be declared a total loss.
+If a car’s repairs cost 75 percent or more of its AMV (actual market value), it’ll be declared a total loss.
 If you have proper coverage, you will be reimbursed for your car’s AMV and won’t have to go through the repair process.

 Contact Information You’ll Need